-If you’re new to CSS and CSS frameworks then this short guide is for you.
-After a brief introduction to CSS and some its benefits, we’ll move on to CSS frameworks to help you decide if you should use one and if so, which one would be best for your needs.
+If you’re new to Cascading Style Sheets, or CSS, then this short guide is for you.
+After a brief introduction to CSS and some of its benefits, we’ll move on to CSS frameworks to help you decide if you should use one and if so, which one would be best for your needs.

-In 1997 web design became much easier thanks to the introduction of Cascading Style Sheets (CSS).
+In 1997 web design became much easier thanks to the introduction of CSS.
 Originally created to separate the content and structure of a web page from the visual design, CSS allows designers to make changes to the visual elements of hundreds of pages by changing one, or a few, lines of code.
 No longer did a web designer have to sort through each page to change the same code multiple times.

-Over the years, CSS has blossomed and current versions now support:
+Over the years, CSS has blossomed and current version 3 now supports:

 The image below shows just how CSS has grown over the years from version one through to the current third version of CSS.